-Alclometasone dipropionate ointment is a low to medium potency corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.
+Alclometasone Dipropionate Ointment USP, 0.05% is a low to medium potency corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.
 Alclometasone dipropionate ointment may be used in pediatric patients 1 year of age or older, although the safety and efficacy of drug use for longer than 3 weeks have not been established (see PRECAUTIONS: Pediatric Use).
-Since the safety and efficacy of alclometasone dipropionate ointment have not been established in pediatric patients below 1 year of age, the use in this age-group is not recommended.
+Since the safety and efficacy of alclometasone dipropionate ointment has not been established in pediatric patients below 1 year of age, their use in this age-group is not recommended.

-Alclometasone dipropionate ointment is contraindicated in those patients with a history of hypersensitivity to any of the components in these preparations.
+Alclometasone Dipropionate Ointment USP, 0.05% is contraindicated in those patients with a history of hypersensitivity to any of the components in this preparation.

 - This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes.

 - This medication should not be used for any disorder other than that for which it was prescribed.